JustAct: A Framework for Auditable Multi-Agent Systems Regulated by Inter-Organisational Policies: Case Study: Processing Distributed Medical Data

 \subsection{Initialising our Runtime System for \brane Scenarios}

 \Cref{fig:system_brane} visualises the refinement of our runtime system such that \brane concepts are mapped to elements of our runtime system.
 First and foremost, we map \brane's notion of (organisational) \textit{domain} to our notion of \textit{agent}, such that distinct domains are distinct agents.
 This determines the granularity at which control is distributed, and at which the autonomous entities are distinguished.
 Hence, each agent can \textit{play the role of} several of \brane's services.
 For simplicitly, this abstracts away the internal organisation of each domain.
 For example, we do not consider contention over several human users' and several services' to make statements and take action as agent~\lstinline{st-antonius}, which represents the organisational domain of the St.\ Antonius hospital.
 Throughout this section, we use St.\ Antonius (a Dutch hospital) and SURF (a Dutch research institute) as examples of domains.
-These organisations are real contributors to the EPI project.
-Our example users (Amy, Bob, and Dan) are fictitious.
+These are real contributors to the EPI project, but their behaviour, and user agents (Amy, Bob, and Dan), are fictitious.

 In \Cref{sec:brane_data_plane,sec:brane_control_plane}, to follow, we complete the mapping of \brane concepts to facets isolated to the data and control planes, respectively.